 Some hoods have a lot of kitchen duct work, which require you to install multiple panels, open and scrape them each time you clean them, however, there are some systems that have straight shot duct work.

 Basically, you can’t have two systems look exactly alike and it takes only a professional to know what needs to be done in different situations to clean these systems the right way.
 The fact that someone has a certification sticker does not mean he knows what to do; the fact remains that it takes only an experienced hood cleaner to know how to handle all the different situations.

 With all these new laws and codes imposed on the restaurant owners and hood cleaners, then you need to hire a company who has the right skills to handle your hood.
 But if you don’t, and eventually decide to hire a company with the lowest bid or price; then be ready to face the consequences.

-Commercial exhaust hoods are perhaps the most integral components of a good commercial kitchen.
+Commercial kitchen smoke exhaust hoods are perhaps the most integral components of a good commercial kitchen.
 It helps in purifying the air in your kitchen, keeping the employees safe, and the environment clear of fire hazards.
-Commercial exhaust hoods do a good deal of heavy lifting for outdoor eating venues and other food service providers.
+Commercial smoke exhaust kitchen hoods do a good deal of heavy lifting for outdoor eating venues and other food service providers.

 There are several major types of range hoods.
 Below are some of the most common ones: